The Foundations Class

 - 1-2 Foundational moves (these rotate from week to week)

-Students are encouraged to participate in the foundations series for at least 2-3 weeks before moving onto the beginning lessons.
-However, students are free to keep taking the novice series as many times as they like until they feel they have fully grasped all the information and are comfortable to move forward.
+Students are encouraged to participate in the foundations series for at least 2-3 weeks before moving onto the cores series classes.
+However, students are welcome to keep taking the foundations class as many times as they like until they feel they have fully grasped all the information and are comfortable to move forward into our Core series of classes.

 6- Count Lindy Hop